-- An elegant trustworthy next step must offer answers to several open questions, explaining: - o The origin of the family members and the charges. - o The origin of the families and their properties. - o The origin of the scalar fields and their properties. - o The origin of the vector fields and their properties.

-- o The origin of the dark matter. - o The origin of the "ordinary" matter-antimatter asymmetry.
+- An elegant trustworthy next step must offer answers to several open questions, explaining: - o The origin of the family members and the charges. - o The origin of the families and their properties. - o The origin of the scalar fields and their properties. - o The origin of the vector fields and their properties. - o The origin of the internal space of fermions and bosons and of their properties. - o The origin of the dark matter. - o The origin of the "ordinary" matter-antimatter asymmetry.